 In 1979 I achieved a Full Technological certificate award in Electronics and Radio Telecommunications from City and Guilds of London Institute, which was incorporated in UK from 1878, and this award is widely recognized by the electronic industry.

-In 1979 I also finished the Vacuum Tube Audio Engineering and Electrical Engineering in Hong Kong Polytechnic (Hong Kong Polytechnic University).
+In 1979 I also finished the Electrical Engineering in Hong Kong Polytechnic.

-In 1987 I achieved the corporate membership of IEEIE ( The Institution of Electronic and Electrical Incorporated Engineers ) since then had been awarded a Designatory letters as “I.Eng MIEEIE MIET”, this means British officially qualified Electronic Engineer.
+In 1987 I achieved the corporate membership of IEEIE ( The Institution of Electrical and Electronic Incorporated Engineers ), this means UK officially qualified Electronic Engineer.

-In early 1980’s, as a result of rapid development of semi-conductor technology applications and phasing out of the vacuum tubes, all the vacuum tube audio engineering courses had been cancelled and replaced by modern semi-conductor technology courses so that there is no more vacuum tube audio in universities.
-From year 2000 vacuum tube amplifiers became popular again but the last generation of tube amp engineers are approaching 60 year’s old after 2010.
+In early 1980’s, as a result of rapid development of semi-conductor technology applications and phasing out of the vacuum tubes, the vacuum tube audio application courses had been cancelled and replaced by modern semi-conductor technology courses so that there is no more vacuum tube audio in universities.
+From year 2000 vacuum tube amplifiers became popular again.

-I am a baby boomer of 1952, was a HAM as well, watching the rapid changes in electronic industry for the past few decades.
+I am a baby boomer, watching the rapid changes in electronic industry for the past few decades.
 It was a long story to tell.
 Now I keep continue to explore the world of tube amplifier from the lost horizon.
 I would like to futher develope tube amplifier experience by projects and experiments.

 Thank you for sharing my story.